stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 [XING](https://www.xing.com/profile/Stefan_Frede2) |
 [GitHub](https://github.com/stefanfrede)

-A frontend developer with a focus on HTML, CSS, progressive enhancement and accessibility.
+A front-end developer with a focus on HTML, CSS, progressive enhancement and accessibility.
 Skills and experience include:

 + HTML and (S)CSS